Hessenberg varieties of parabolic type: Components of parabolic Hessenberg varieties

 \section{Components of parabolic Hessenberg varieties}

-The natural follow-up question is whether the combinatorial results in Proposition \ref{shortest cosets and the algorithm} and Theorem \ref{Main Theorem} reflect an underlying geometric property.
-We now give one result in this direction that partially characterizes the irreducible components of parabolic Hessenberg varieties.
-It extends results about Springer fibers in type $A$, whose irreducible components are known to be indexed by standard tableaux.
+One natural follow-up question is whether the combinatorial results of Proposition~\ref{prop.semistandard}, Corollary~\ref{corollary: steinberg schuberts}, and Theorem~\ref{Main Theorem} reflect an underlying geometric property.
+We now give one result in this direction, proving that the irreducible components of parabolic Hessenberg varieties are in bijection with the irreducible components of a Steinberg variety.
+The following is the main result of this section, and holds in all Lie types.

-The result proves that if $v$ is any element of $W^J$ and $y \leq y'$ are two elements of $W_J$ then the Hessenberg Schubert cell corresponding to $vy$ lies in the closure of the Hessenberg Schubert cell corresponding to $vy'$.
-The proof depends on Proposition \ref{fixedpoints}, which related the structure of a parabolic Hessenberg variety to the elements in the set $W(X,J)$, and also on techniques of Bernstein-Gelfand-Gelfand to compute the closure relations between Schubert cells \cite{BGG}.
-The proposition holds in all Lie types.